Amazon is making a $120 DIY indoor security camera

 Alexa, Amazon Key and beyond

 While voice commands are a popular way to control smart home devices, security cameras haven't adopted voice functionality as quickly as other product categories.
 Amazon is putting its Alexa voice AI to good use with the Cloud Cam, though.
-If you have an Amazon Echo Show, Echo Spot, Amazon Fire TV and/or a Fire tablet, you can ask Alexa to show you your Cloud Cam's video feed remotely (no phone needed).
-This feature is also available on select third-party security camera companies like Ring, Nest and Netgear.
+If you have an Amazon Echo Show, Echo Spot, Amazon Fire TV or a Fire tablet, you can ask Alexa to show you your Cloud Cam's video feed remotely -- no phone needed.
+This feature is also available on select third-party security camera companies such as Ring, Nest and Netgear.

 The Cloud Cam is also an integral part of Amazon Key.
 Amazon Key is a new in-home service that allows your Amazon packages to be dropped off inside your home.
 But first, you have to have an approved smart lock (via smart lock partners) to grant the delivery person access to your home and the Cloud Cam to monitor the delivery.
 The bundled Amazon Key In-Home Kit will include a Cloud Cam and a Key-enabled smart lock; it is only available to Amazon Prime subscribers.